Wuzzy2/MineClone2-Bugs/README.md

    - Poor usability in your opinion
    - Typos
 - Be prepared to post proof for any claims of incorrect gameplay, especially when it's about internal numbers.
 A link to Minecraft Wiki or a Let's Play video (don't forget to mention the time!) is usually enough
+- For crashes and error messages, please post the output of the debug log
 - A feature request is okay if:
    - It's about a feature that Minecraft has
    - It's a GUI or usability improvement in general